tvdtb/java-ci-docker/README.md

   * Access Control for Builds: Add `Project default build authorization`
   * `Run as SYSTEM`

+As this README is not a security tutorial but instructions to get this up quickly, you should reconsider different options for production use.

-* Jenkins -> Manage Jenkins -> Security -> Manage Credentials -> Global credentials - add
+* Jenkins -> Manage Jenkins -> Security -> Manage Credentials -> Global credentials (http://host.docker.internal/jenkins/credentials/store/system/domain/_/)  - add
-  * add `SSH username with private key` credentials `gitlab-ssh` for user `jenkins` and copy-paste the keyfile contents
+  * add `SSH username with private key` credentials `git-ssh` for user `jenkins` and copy-paste (direct input) the keyfile contents of `keys-jenkins.rsa`
   * add `secret file` credentials `demo-settings` containing the maven `settings.xml` from above
   * add `secret text` credentials `demo-sonar-token` containing the Sonarqube token created earlier